davidorex/vcv-rack-module-creation-framework/README.md

 This repo represents an as-yet untested Claude-Code'd transposition of TÂCHES' https://github.com/glittercowboy/plugin-freedom-system to the key of VCV Rack module development.

-Build professional VCV Rack modules by describing what you want.
+The aim: Build VCV Rack modules by describing what you want.
 Claude Code orchestrates the entire workflow from ideation to distribution.

+Next steps: trying it and working out bugs, if any. 👌

 ---